MischaTobias/calendar-backend/README.md

 # Requests

-The site is hosted on Railway:
+The site is hosted on Railway, and can be tested with the Backend folder in the postman collection in this repo:

-- Railway: NA
+- Railway URL: mern-calendar-backend-mt.up.railway.app

 # Built with